Shannon is a passionate country fan who enjoys getting to know the artists and their music. She also loves spreading joy through interviews.

 Thanks!
 Glad you enjoyed her.
 Pleasant distractions are great.

-A B Williams from Central Florida on November 10, 2020:
+A B Williams from Central Florida, USA on November 10, 2020:

 Another winner!
 Miss Ashley is a winner and your interview is a winner, Shannon!